How to fit a carpet

 - Select fitting when you checkout online or chat to a team member in-store to arrange your fitting.

-- Select fitting at the checkout or ask an advisor if purchasing in store.
-Alongside our standard fitting service, we also offer an uplift and disposal scheme which, for a small fee, means our fitters will take up and dispose of your old flooring before they fit your new one.
-It’s just one less thing for you to worry about!
+- As well as arranging the standard fitting service, we can also arrange for the fitter to uplift and dispose of your existing floor covering.
+For a small fee, the fitter will take up and dispose of your old flooring before they fit your new one.
+That’s one less thing to worry about!

 How to measure stair carpet

 Measuring carpet for stairs may seem fiddly, but when it comes to stairs or steps, the process is similar.

 Measure the height and depth of each stair to give you the length before multiplying by the width.
 This will give you the area of each step.

 Again, don’t forget to allow 10% for waste and to allow for any margin of error as staircases can be tricky.

 Watch our step-by-step video guides to measuring different room shapes from a simple room to a room with a join or extra space.

 How to measure a simple room accurately